 Purpose

 Open Data Fabric by design stores all data in the append-only event log format, always preserving the entire history.
 Unfortunately, a lot of data in the world is not stored or exposed this way.
-Some organizations may expose their data in the form of periodic database dumps, while some choose to provide it as a log of changes between current and the previous export.
+Some organizations may share their data in the form of periodic database dumps, while some choose to provide it as a log of changes between current and the previous export.

 Types